 Columbus Gold entered into a binding letter option agreement with major gold producer Nordgold on September 17, 2013, and subsequently executed a definitive agreement on March 13, 2014, under which Nordgold has been granted the right to acquire a 50.01% interest in the eight Paul Isnard mining concessions and the pending exploration permits.
 Nordgold can earn its interest in the mineral permits by completing a bankable feasibility study and by expending not less than US\$30 million in 3 years.
-During the earn-in period, Columbus Gold is the project operator and earns a 10% operator fee on certain expenditures.
+During the earnin period, up to January 14, 2016, Columbus Gold was the project operator and earned a 10% operator fee on certain expenditures.
+Effective January 15, 2016, NordGold is the project operator.

 On January 12, 2016, the Company entered into an agreement with Nordgold to sell a 5% minority interest in the Paul Isnard Gold Project for US\$6,000,000 (received).
-The formal acquisition and transfer of the 5% interest will not occur until Nordgold has funded completion of a Feasibility Study and achieved a minimum of US\$30,000,000 in project expenditures, in order to earn an additional
+The formal acquisition and transfer of the 5% interest will not occur until Nordgold has funded completion of a Feasibility Study and achieved a minimum of US\$30,000,000 in project expenditures, in order to earn an additional 50.01% interest in the Paul Isnard Gold Project.
+If Nordgold does not earn its initial 50.01% interest, then the Company is required to refund the advance of US\$6,000,000.